-Detective McLevy’s Casebook, a vibrant collection of case studies by James McLevy, will bring these Scottish classics to a new audience.
+Detective McLevy’s Casebook, a vibrant collection of case studies by Edinburgh Detective James McLevy, brings the “real Sherlock Holmes” to a new audience.

 James McLevy was one of Edinburgh’s first detectives.
 His career spanned over three decades and over 2,200 cases, in which he almost always secured a conviction.